Table of Contents

 The “flower children” movement was the result of huge changes in American (and Western) culture, which led to people being more curious about different cultures.

-As El Safy (1994, paras 2, 3) recalls regarding the late 60s/early 70s in America, when she travelled to California to take classes from Jamila Salimpour, ‘we were hungry for the authentic, substantive and soulful’.
+As El Safy (1994, paras 2, 3) recalls regarding the late 60s/early 70s in America, when she traveled to California to take classes from Jamila Salimpour, ‘we were hungry for the authentic, substantive and soulful’.

 The flower children movement coincided with a new wave of feminism that encouraged sexual liberation.